schooltool-project/schooltool-book/source/features.rst

 Basic Use Cases
 ---------------

 SchoolTool is configured by default to act as what is often called a "student information system" or SIS.
-The focus is on tracking information related to students: demographics, enrollment grades, attendance, reporting.
+The focus is on tracking information related to students: demographics, enrollment grades, attendance, intervention tracking, and reporting.
 It is a subset of a complete "management information system" or MIS for schools, which might also cover systems like accounting.

 SchoolTool is not a "learning managment system," or LMS, such as Moodle, although they share some overlapping feature sets, such as a gradebook.
 SchoolTool does not contain curriculum or learning objects.